 Yvette Falarca of BAMN helped prevent the neo-Nazi rally on the steps of the capitol in Sacramento this summer — and was one of several people who were stabbed by the fascists.
 Following the action, threats were made against the school at which she teaches if she was not fired.
 The Berkeley Unified School District caved and suspended her.
 On November 1, Yvette announced victory in that she has been reinstated as a teacher at Martin Luther King Middle School, although there are still outstanding issues, including the district's refusal to restore back pay.

-Stand in solidarity with the women of Rojava at the Oakland Women’s Strike Monday Mar 6th 12:30 PM
+Solidarity with the Women of Rojava at the Oakland Women’s Strike (1 comment) Monday Apr 10th 8:58 PM

 [ × close ]